prnvjn/hackuta22/README.md

 INTRODUCTION   `(｡^‿^｡)`
 ------------

 **Pet Match** is a tinder-clone app for pets, it allows users to match with other pets for potential playdates.
+Users are able to swipe left and right on other pets viewing other furry friends.
+While swiping, users have the ability to go back on the previous card.

 TECH STACK   `⊂(￣(ｴ)￣)⊃`